vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/cnbp-knative-argocd.md

 ```
 argocd app create petclinic --repo https://github.com/Boskey/spring-petclinic.git --path knative --dest-server https://kubernetes.default.svc --dest-namespace default
 ```
-This tells ArgoCD to create an application called *petclinc* on the local cluster and the *`--path`* variable tells ArgoCD *How* to deploy.
+This tells ArgoCD to create an application called *petclinc* on the local cluster and the *`--path`* variable tells ArgoCD *how* to deploy.
 In our case the `--path` variable points to the knative-serving specification.
 So ArgoCD will pass the knative-serving specification to the local Kubernetes cluster, where the CRD for Knative will understand how to deploy the application and will automatically create Deployments, resource pools, Services etc.

 Let's Sync the app in ArgoCD
 ```
 argocd app sync petclinic
 ```

 This will deploy PetClinic on the Kubernetes Cluster along with a URL petclinic-knative.default.example.com.
 You can look at all the resource that were created